quixio/quix-docs/docs/platform/tutorials/quick-start/quick-start.md

 This quickstart guide aimed to give you a tour of some important Quix features.
 You have learned:

-1. Quix enables you to build complex data processing pipelines, using prebuilt items from the code samples.
+1. Quix enables you to build complex data processing pipelines, using prebuilt items from the Code Samples.

 2. You can get data into and out of Quix using a variety of methods, including polling data, and using a websockets-based API such as the [Streaming Reader API](../../../apis/streaming-reader-api/intro.md).
 Webhooks are also supported.

-3. You can use templates to help rapidly develop new code samples.
+3. You can use templates to help rapidly develop new Code Samples.
 You built a new source and a new transformation from templates.

 4. Quix uses [topics](../../definitions.md#topics) and [streams](../../definitions.md#stream) to route data between services in a pipeline.